 - Import tools

 - Geometry creation and manipulation

 - Groups and components

 - Export options

 Following this course you will be able to use SketchUp to develop your design ideas into presentation ready 3D models and export as both a still visualisations or a simple animation.
-These skills are valuable to both independent designers or those working within a larger design practices.
+These skills are valuable to both independent designers or those working within a larger design practice.

 Who Should Attend

-The course is suitable for students wishing to design and display their proposals quickly within a three dimensional environment.
+The course is suitable for students wishing to design and display their proposals quickly within a three-dimensional environment.
 Suitable for both beginners and those looking to refresh or increase their SketchUP knowledge.